Saadkhalid913/coby/README.md

 # coby

-An application to manipulate images on the web
+## A web app to visualize convolution on the fly!

 # HOW TO INSTALL